microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + A Resource type
 + A specific Resource instance
 + A specified Resource [Compartment](https://www.hl7.org/fhir/compartmentdefinition.html)
-+ All Resources on a FHIR server (e.g., searching all Resources for a common parameter)
++ All Resources on a FHIR server (e.g., querying against a search parameter shared by all Resources)

 The simplest way to execute a search in FHIR is to send a `GET` request.
 For example, if you want to pull all Patient Resources in the FHIR server database, you could query for the `Patient` Resource type: